BogUkraine/projector-monitoring/README.md

 1. Copy ./backend/.env.example into ./backend/.env
 2. docker-compose up

-# Which services are here
+# Which services are configured here
 1. Telegraf to collect metrics and put them to InfluxDB
 2. InfluxDB to store metrics data from Telegraf
 3. Grafana to visualize metrics on the dashboards